art

 e il naufragar m’è dolce in questo mare.»

-In the end, art, music, and poetry are beauty.
+In the end, art, music, and poetry are embodiments of beauty—beauty that heals our souls.

-Art, affect and persuasiveness
+Art, Affect and Persuasiveness

 Art is one of the greatest sources of inspiration of all time.